macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 so they are not bundled.
 As a side effect, if you click the "Download ZIP" button on github to get a source zip, you will not be able to build that zip.

-## Operating System Specific #

-There may be some specific things to watch out for.
-This section covers that.

 ## Windows ##